Formula One adds 4 more races to revised 2020 calendar - WHIZ News

 LONDON (AP) — Formula One added four more races to this year’s calendar on Tuesday and said “a limited number of fans” will be able to attend some of the remaining events in the pandemic-disrupted season.

-Races in Turkey, Abu Dhabi and two in Bahrain will take place in November and December, completing the heavily reshaped calendar.
+Races in Turkey, Abu Dhabi and two in Bahrain will take place in November and December, completing the heavily reshaped calendar and marking the latest finish to an F1 season since 1963.

-After the Turkish Grand Prix on Nov.
+After a first Turkish Grand Prix at Istanbul Park in nine years on Nov.
 15, Bahrain will stage back-to-back races on Nov.
 29 and Dec.
 6. The season will finish with the Abu Dhabi Grand Prix on Dec.
 13.

 The Chinese Grand Prix, which had been postponed, will not take place in 2020.